Awards for Excellence in Learning, Teaching and Supervision Policy

 This HDR Supervision Excellence Award celebrates AC's most outstanding HDR principal supervisors.
 It gives recognition to principal supervisors and/or supervisory teams renowned for the excellence of their HDR supervision, who have outstanding skills in mentoring candidates, with positive outcomes regarding the original research produced by candidates and who have made a broad and deep contribution to enhancing the quality of the HDR courses.

-3. Awards for Outstanding Contributions to Student Learning
+2. Award for Outstanding Contribution to Student Learning

-Awards for Outstanding Contributions to Student Learning recognise and reward the diverse contributions made by individuals and teams to the quality of student learning at AC.
-They are awarded to those who have made a significant contribution to the quality of student learning, both direct and indirect, in a specific area of responsibility over a sustained period, whether they are academic staff, general staff, or sessional staff of AC.
+The award for Outstanding Contribution to Student Learning recognises and rewards the diverse contributions made by individuals and teams to the quality of student learning at AC.
+It is awarded to those who have made a significant contribution to the quality of student learning, both direct and indirect, in a specific area of responsibility over a sustained period, whether they are academic staff, general staff, or sessional staff of AC.

 The Award for Teaching with Excellence celebrates AC's most outstanding teachers.
-This award give recognition to teachers (individuals and teams) renowned for the excellence of their teaching, who have outstanding presentation skills and who have made a broad and deep contribution to enhancing the quality of learning and teaching.
+This award gives recognition to teachers (individuals and teams) renowned for the excellence of their teaching, who have outstanding pedagogical presentation skills and who have made a broad and deep contribution to enhancing the quality of learning and teaching.

-Each year, one award may be given to a Vocational Education and Training (VET) trainer and two awards may be given to a Higher Education faculty member (one per Faculty).
+Each year, one award may be given to a Vocational Education and Training (VET) trainer and up to two awards may be given to a Higher Education faculty member.

-The Award for Initiatives that Enhance Learning recognises learning and teaching support programs and services that make an outstanding contribution to the quality of student learning and the quality of the student experience of higher education.
-Recipients must have demonstrated their effectiveness through rigorous evaluation and student feedback.
+The Learning and Teaching Committee will occasionally nominate potential recipients for the Award for Initiatives that Enhance Learning, which recognises learning and teaching support programs, services, alliances, or innovations that make an outstanding contribution to the quality of student learning and the quality of the student experience of higher education at AC.

-The College President will occasionally award a Career Achievement Award to one or more individuals who have made an outstanding contribution to Learning, Teaching and Supervision in the College.
+AC’s President will occasionally bestow a Career Achievement Award upon one or more individuals who have made an outstanding contribution to Learning, Teaching and Supervision at AC.
 This award is given to individuals whose career achievements in Learning, Teaching and Supervision in Christian education have had a major influence and left an enduring legacy.

 To be eligible for one of AC’s Excellence in Learning, Teaching and Supervision Awards, nominees must satisfy all the following criteria: